 - Not only can shingles without a drip edge become damaged, but they also don’t look very sharp.

 Styles of drip edge.

 Drip edges come in a variety of shapes and styles.
 The most common are the T-, C- and L-style drip edges.

-- The L-style drip edge is a simple design that is bent in the center.
+- The L-style is a simple design that is bent in the center.
 The 90-degree angle forms an “L” that is placed snugly at the roof end: one end under the roofing materials and one end over the fascia.

-- T-style drip edges have an extra lip that actively guides water away from the house.
+- T-style have an extra lip that actively guides water away from the house.
 Unlike the L-style drip edge, they are not bent at a 90-degree angle.
 This style extends beyond the roof deck and is bent back toward the house in a triangular shape.
 The extra lip extends away from the roof end and moves water out and away from your home.
 While more complex then the other drip edge styles, the T-style is the most effective at moving water away from a house.